DHDH21/week-3/README.md

 # Random Password Generator

 ## Purpose
-You do not need to worry about making new password!
+Don't worry about making new password every single time!
 We do it for you!

 ## Built With
 * HTML